jann-Briza/crystal-react-websockets/README.md

 ## Usage

-A chat application using crystal and React for frondtend.
+A chat application using crystal and React for frontend framework.

 ## Contributing